tfabris/BC-250/Steam Puck Controller Wake/README.md

 The perfboard I used is this snappable board.
 It comes as a 3.5" x 3.8" board which snaps into four pieces, each piece making a 1.75" x 1.9" board: https://www.amazon.com/dp/B081QYPHHP

 This device is intended to sit inside my [BC-250 case](../Case/README.md), so after construction, I wrapped some gaffer tape around it to help prevent it from grounding out in there.
+I specifically used **gaffer** tape because it doesn't leave a sticky residue like duct tape or other kinds of tape.

 | ![](../Photos/Wake%20Circuit%2003.jpg) **The Mux Hides Under the USB-C** | ![](../Photos/Wake%20Circuit%20Wrapped.jpg) **Gaffer Tape** |
 |:------------------------------------------------------------------------:|:-----------------------------------------------------------:|